 This is due to the persistence of your eyes, which continue to “see” what was on the screen before even if new images appear as a result of higher refresh rates.
-This causes moving objects to look blurred because your eyes can’t see them updating as fast as they’re drawing, but it’s not really noticeable in most cases unless you look closely.
+This causes moving objects to look blurred because your eyes can’t see them updating as fast as they’re drawing, but it’s not noticeable in most cases unless you look closely.

 Moving images that appear smeared and blurry due to low response times caused by traditional displays can be improved with higher refresh rates because they show a clearer image.

-This is especially important in action games like first-person shooters where you’re constantly moving your camera around.
+This is especially important in action games like first-person shooters, where you’re constantly moving your camera around.

 6. Reduced Visual Artifacts

-Visual artifacts happen when certain displays incorrectly interpret data being sent from your computer and show incorrect colors or shapes resulting in distorted picture quality.
+Visual artifacts happen when certain displays incorrectly interpret data being sent from your computer and show incorrect colors or shapes, resulting in distorted picture quality.

-Sometimes this results in screen tearing (an effect similar to watching TV through an old analog antenna) where parts of different objects appear separately because different images were being drawn at the same time.
+Sometimes this results in screen tearing (an effect similar to watching TV through an old analog antenna), where parts of different objects appear separately because different images were being drawn at the same time.

 7. Reduced Lag During FPS Games

-Most first-person shooter (FPS) games require you to turn 180 degrees pretty quickly or aim directly at an enemy behind your back and this requires extremely fast reaction times from your eyes which sends signals down to your brain, then back again so that you can move your gun/aim before the enemy shoots you.
+Most first-person shooter (FPS) games require you to turn 180 degrees pretty quickly or aim directly at an enemy behind your back, and this requires extremely fast reaction times from your eyes which sends signals down to your brain, then back again so that you can move your gun/aim before the enemy shoots you.

-The delay from when you see the enemy and when you react by moving/shooting is called “reaction time”.
+The delay between when you see the enemy and when you react by moving/shooting is called “reaction time”.
 This limits how fast FPS players can turn around and how fast they can move, which is why many gamers use gaming monitors to gain a competitive advantage.